 Verbal comprehension is a form of verbal reasoning ability, and all verbal reasoning tests will assess verbal comprehension either directly or indirectly.
-Tests which only assess verbal comprehension are also common, and will not assess other areas of verbal reasoning, i.e. logical reasoning, English proficiency, verbal application etc. Verbal comprehension tests are likely to be encountered for administration, call centre and customer service roles as they require candidates to analyse and identify relevant verbal data very quickly.
+Tests which only assess verbal comprehension are also common, and will not assess other areas such as: logical reasoning, English proficiency, verbal application etc. Verbal comprehension tests are likely to be encountered for administration, call centre and customer service roles as they require candidates to analyse and identify relevant verbal data very quickly.

 Free example verbal comprehension test

 Try one of our free tests to see how they help you improve.

 Try a real verbal critical reasoning test..
 Give it a go to see how a real test works!